 As the last U.S. based food processor with its own can manufacturing in North America, we control our own destiny.
-We have successfully implemented down-gauging of steel in cans, thermal oxidation and energy recovery on steel sheet coating, and use of water-based compounds for coating.
-We are proud to have the lightest 15 oz.
+We have successfully implemented down-gauging of steel in cans, thermal oxidation and energy recovery on steel sheet coating, and use of water-based compounds for coating.We are proud to have the lightest 15 oz.
 3-piece can in the industry.
-We were able to reduce the amount of steel used for our ends by 10% by necking down our cans, including all our 300 size cans in 2016.
-We have effectively lowered our volatile organic emissions and reduced our natural gas consumption by installing state-of-the-art thermal oxidizers, resulting in a savings of natural gas of over 900,000 therms of gas per year, which has removed over 4,700 metric tons of CO2e.
+We were able to reduce the amount of steel used for our ends by 10% by necking down our cans, including all our 300 size cans in 2016.We have effectively lowered our volatile organic emissions and reduced our natural gas consumption by installing state-of-the-art thermal oxidizers, resulting in a savings of natural gas of over 900,000 therms of gas per year, which has removed over 4,700 metric tons of CO2e.

 In 2016, Seneca entered into an agreement with Pratt industries to supply us with 9 million fiber trays for our labeled product, made from 100% recycled material.
 This recycled material is made from our own fiber supplied to Pratt, creating a closed loop system.
 In 2020, we increased our usage to 24 million trays and 5 million cartons for a total of 29 million units.
 This is a 47% increase over the 15.5 million units in 2019.
-In 2021 and 2022, we were slightly down in recycled purchases, but in 2023, we purchased over 31 million units (savings shown below).
+Since 2021, we have been averaging over 29 million units of recycled purchases.
+In 2024, we purchased 29.6 million recycled units with the environmental impact shown below.
 All of our suppliers of trays average 62% PCR (Post Consumer Recycled Content) with 100% recyclability and are Sustainable Forestry Initiative Certified (SFI).

 Factor Units Saved Through Purchase Savings

-17 Trees 56,669
+17 Trees 59,847

-4,000 KWH of Power 13,308,000
+4,000 KWH of Power 14,048,000

-3.3 Cubic Yards of Land Fill 10,979
+3.3 Cubic Yards of Land Fill 11,619

-7,000 Gallons of Water 23,289,000
+7,000 Gallons of Water 24,647,000

-1 Tons of CO2 3,327
+1 Tons of CO2 3,521

 We continue our relationship with CHEP (U.S.A.)
 Inc. to reduce our reliance on wooden pallets and minimize the impact on the environment.
-Using over 670,000 CHEP pallets annually vs. one-way white wood, we experience substantial savings.
+Using over 670,000 CHEP pallets annually vs. oneway white wood, we experience substantial savings.
 In addition, our Baraboo can plant uses 100% reusable plastic pallets under our own manufactured cans.
 When broken, the pallets are reground and used again to make new pallets.
 This has resulted in reducing our usage and reliance on wood-based pallets in our can manufacturing operations.